silshack/spring2014/_posts/2014-01-22sierra_python_basics.md

 title: "Sierra's Python Exercises"
 ---

-Here are my python exercises.
+Here are Sierra's python exercises.

-<b>(1) Take the sentence: All work and no play makes Jack a dull boy.
+<b>(1) Take the sentence "All work and no play makes Jack a dull boy."
 Store each word in a separate variable, then print out the sentence on one line using print:</b>

 ```